fetchai/docs-archived/docs/getting-started/erc20.md

 ## Queries
 The ERC20 contract provides three query functions: `totalSupply`, `balanceOf` and `allowance`.
 We will define `totalSupply` and `balanceOf` in this section and dicuss `allowance` in a section later on.

-Both `totalSupply` and `balanceOf` are straight forward to implement.
+Both `totalSupply` and `balanceOf` are straightforward to implement.
 Total supply queries the `State` variable `total_supply` and returns it as a result:
 ```
 @query
 function totalSupply(): UInt256